bachya/ecowitt2mqtt/README.md

 in production, you should refer to one of the
 [Docker Hub](https://hub.docker.com/r/bachya/ecowitt2mqtt) images.

+## Helm

+Another deployment method supported is Helm, currently the chart is NOT uploaded to any chartmuseum, however it is still possible to use the chart.

+1. Update the values.yaml in `helm/ecowitt2mqtt` with the correct settings for your environment.
+(at a minimum set the MQTT Broker)
+2. cd `helm/ecowitt2mqtt`
+3. `helm template . --name-template prod | kubectl apply -f -`

 # Diagnostics

 You may run `ecowitt2mqtt` in diagnostics mode by providing the `--diagnostics` flag.
 In